Brain injury arising from cycle accidents

 In most road traffic accidents involving bikes and vehicles, it is cars that are involved.
 However, in London, there is a significant danger due to heavy goods vehicles (HGVs) – the cause of 20% of cycling fatalities in the capital.

-Regardless of the cause, IBB Solicitors are here to provide the best legal guidance and to support you during what will undoubtedly be a worrying time for all concerned.
+Regardless of the cause, IBB Claims is here to provide the best legal guidance and to support you during what will undoubtedly be a worrying time for all concerned.
 As we have handled cases such as this many times before, we know how to win the maximum compensation possible and ensure you receive the rehabilitation needed to recover.

 What types of head injuries are caused by a cycling accident?